antholim/antholim/README.md

 Hello I'm Anthony Lim
-I am a Software Engineer student at Concordia
+I am a Software Engineer student at Concordia passionate about programming

 <!---